SnickySnacks/AutoSkillchains/README.md

     opener             -- weaponskill to use when opening

     waitForMB          -- whether to wait for the magic burst window to close before opening a new skillchain

+    waitForSC          -- whether to wait for the skillchain window if not able to continue the current skillchain

     close              -- close skillchains